-- (B) A determination that an assistance animal as defined in section 12005(ed) poses a direct threat to the health or safety of others or would cause substantial physical damage to the property of others must be based on an individualized assessment that relies on objective evidence that is sufficiently recent as to be credible, about the specific animal's actual conduct, not on mere speculation or fear about the types of harm or damage an animal may cause or on evidence about harm or damage that other animals have caused. - (C) The assessment of whether the assistance animal as defined in section 12005(ed) poses a direct threat to the health or safety of others or would cause substantial physical damage to the property of others must consider: - (i) The nature, duration, and severity of the risk of a direct threat to the health or safety of others or of substantial physical damage to the property of others; - (ii) The probability that a direct threat to the health or safety of others or substantial physical damage to the property of others will actually occur; and - (iii) Whether there are any reasonable accommodations that will eliminate the direct threat to the health or safety of others or substantial physical damage to the property of others.
+- (B) A determination that an assistance animal as defined in section 12005(ed) poses a direct threat to the health or safety of others or would cause substantial physical damage to the property of others must be based on an individualized assessment that relies on objective evidence that is sufficiently recent as to be credible, about the specific animal's actual conduct, not on The determination cannot be made on evidence that is so old it is not credible or reliable, or on mere speculation or fear about the types of harm or damage an animal may cause or on evidence about harm or damage that other animals have caused. - (C) The assessment of whether the assistance animal as defined in section 12005(ed) poses a direct threat to the health or safety of others or would cause substantial physical damage to the property of others must consider: - (i) The nature, duration, and severity of the risk of a direct threat to the health or safety of others or of substantial physical damage to the property of others; - (ii) The likelihoodprobability that a direct threat to the health or safety of others or substantial physical damage to the property of others will actually occur; and - (iii) Whether there are any reasonable accommodations that will eliminate the direct threat to the health or safety of others or substantial physical damage to the property of others.
 The reasonable accommodation provisions in Section 12176 through Section 12180 must be used to determine whether there is another or additional reasonable accommodation that would sufficiently mitigate or eliminate the problems creating the direct threat. - (D) Relevant evidence in determining whether an assistance animal as defined in section 12005(ed) imposes a direct threat includes whether there is evidence that the animal in question is currently engaging in dangerous conduct or has a recent history of overt dangerous acts, as described under Food & Agric.
 Code section 31601 et seq.
 A dog that has been finally determined by a court of law to a be "potentially dangerous dog" or "vicious dog" pursuant to Food & Agric.
 Code section 31601 et seq. shall presumptively be considered to pose a direct threat to the health or safety of others.